lingkeshra10/MaxScale/README.md

 type=service
 router=readwritesplit
 servers=master1,master2
-user=maxscaleuser //The username that will monitor the DB password=maxscalepassword //The monitor username's password
+user=maxscaleuser # The username that will monitor the DB password=maxscalepassword # The monitor username's password

 [Splitter-Listener]
 type=listener